jeka-dev/jeka/README.md

 ## Use-cases

 - **Use Java for scripting**

   JeKa makes it ridiculously easy to write and execute scripts using the Java language.
   Write your automated tasks directly in Java and execute them from anywhere, without any setup.

-- **Build projects - Create pipelines:** Build projects and seamlessly combine scripts to create comprehensive CI/CD pipelines that can run anywhere, from Windows desktop to cloud CI/CD environments.
+- **Build projects - Create pipelines**

+  Build projects and seamlessly combine scripts to create comprehensive CI/CD pipelines that can run anywhere, from Windows desktop to cloud CI/CD environments.
   JeKa can also complement other build tools such as Maven or Gradle to fulfill their missing features.